rhjensen79/robert-jensen.dk/content/posts/2021-using-github-actions-to-build-containers/index.md

 I will probably still save my private images in my private Harbor registry.
 But since most of my images are ok in being public, I can see myself using this a lot more in the future.
 Maybe even creating small repo's for single containers, to have an easy way of building, updating, and hosting them.

+If you want to try yourself, then feel free to use my container image, or to fork the Repo to create your own version : https://github.com/rhjensen79/autocontainer

 Hope you found this usefull.

 Photo by <a href="https://unsplash.com/@carrier_lost?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Ian Taylor</a> on <a href="https://unsplash.com/s/photos/containers?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>